 Special configuration Recommendation Did you use a different user, other than the octane user, to install?
 If you did, the user is set in the OCTANE_USER environment variable.
 Use this user to upgrade.
-Did you install ALM Octane to a location other than /opt/octane ?
+Did you install ALM Octane to a location other than /opt/octane?
 Refer to the location you used while upgrading.
 What sudoer user did you use to install?
 Use the same sudoer user that was used for installation to upgrade.

-Special configuration Recommendation Did your Define an exception file.
-The exception file instructs organization's DBA ALM Octane to ignore manual changes to the make changes to database schemas during installation.
-For details, database schemas, see "Using exception files for manual database such as the addition changes" in the ALM Octane Installation Guide for of tables or columns?
-Linux.
+Special configuration Recommendation Did your organization's DBA make changes to database schemas, such as the addition of tables or columns?
+Define an exception file.
+The exception file instructs ALM Octane to ignore manual changes to the database schemas during installation.
+For details, see "Using exception files for manual database changes" in the ALM Octane Installation Guide for Linux.